IIITLucknowSWEngg/CSAICSABTeam010/SRS.md

 ### 1.1 Purpose

-The purpose of this Software Requirements Specification (SRS) is to outline the requirements for the development of a decathlon clone website.
+The purpose of this Software Requirements Specification (SRS) is to outline the requirements for the development of a decathlon competitor website.
 This website will serve as an online platform to showcase decathlon sports equipment, provide detailed product information, and support user interactions including purchases and reviews.

 ---

 ### 1.2 Scope

-The decathlon clone website will include functionalities such as user registration, product browsing, search and filter options, shopping cart management, checkout process, user reviews, and an administrative interface for managing products and users.
+The decathlon competitor website will include functionalities such as user registration, product browsing, search and filter options, shopping cart management, checkout process, user reviews, and an administrative interface for managing products and users.
 This document covers both functional and non-functional requirements, ensuring the system meets performance, usability, security, and other quality attributes.

 ---